 A follow-up phone call with a member of the Grants Team can also be arranged for more in-depth queries.
 If you have applied several times before to the Museums and Galleries Fund and have been unsuccessful, we ask that you attend one of the Zoom sessions and/or get in touch with a member of the team prior to applying.

 Please note that if you have applied several times before to the Museums and Galleries Fund and have been unsuccessful, or are applying on behalf of a University, then we ask that you come along to one of the question and answer sessions on Zoom and/or get in touch with a member of the Grants Team prior to applying.

 1. A description of what you are seeking funding for, on no more than two sides of A4.

-- a brief description of your organisation, and relevant track record, and relevant external factors impacting your work that you think we should be aware of
+- a brief description of your organisation, relevant track record, and relevant external factors impacting your work that you think we should be aware of

 - the nature of your collection, and why it has national significance

 - what you would like us to fund, including (where possible) a specific amount and number of years for which funding is sought

 - how your proposal matches what we fund and are looking for (see above).

 If you are a charity, a copy of your most recent annual accounts.
 If you are part of a larger organisation (such as a university or local authority) please provide an income and expenditure statement for the running costs of your department or unit.